ietf-wg-cellar/matroska-specification/tagging.md

 Table: TargetTypeValue Values Semantic Description

 An upper level value tag applies to the lower level.
-This means that if a CD has the same artist for all tracks, you just need to set the ARTIST tag at level 50 (ALBUM) and not to each TRACK (but you can).
-That also means that, if some parts of the CD have no known ARTIST, the value **MUST** be set to nothing (a void string "").
+This means that if a CD has the same artist for all tracks, you just need to set the "ARTIST" `TagName` at `TargetTypeValue` 50 (ALBUM) and not to each TRACK (`TargetTypeValue` 30), but you can.
+That also means that, if some parts of the CD have no known "ARTIST", the value **MUST** be set to nothing (a void string "").

 When a level doesn't exist it **MUST NOT** be specified in the files, so that the "TOTAL_PARTS" and "PART_NUMBER" elements match the same levels.